 Although smallholder farmers produce up to 80% of the food supply in Asia and sub-Saharan Africa, the highest incidence of poverty globally is associated with agricultural employment.
-In developing countries, the number of small and marginal land holdings is growing along with rural populations while average farm sizes shrink.
-Small-scale farmers are acutely vulnerable to shocks and changing climactic conditions, making them more likely to be malnourished.
-Although raising smallholder farmers’ yields and incomes is critical, lack of access to relevant, actionable information constrains farmers’ capacity to improve their livelihoods.
+Although small-scale farmers are acutely vulnerable to shocks and changing climactic conditions, their capacity to raise their yields and incomes is constrained by lack of access to relevant, actionable information.

 We bridge information gaps by developing innovative, appropriate, and cost-effective technologies that enable poor, rural people to access information and make informed decisions that improve their lives.
 Our core approach is to partner with and train agricultural and health extension providers to produce, disseminate, and monitor the impact of short, locally-relevant videos that share knowledge and prompt adoption of practices that improve agricultural production, livelihoods and nutrition.

 Our beneficiaries are poor, frequently food insecure, and economically vulnerable farmers, primarily in India and Ethiopia, who farm very small plots of land (one hectare or less).
-These smallholder farmers typify national statistics for undernutrition (40% of rural children under five years old are stunted) and poverty (33% of Ethiopia’s rural population and 15% of India’s rural population earn less than $1.90/day).
-Farmers we work with typically have 3-4 years of education, and over 33% cannot read or write.
+These smallholder farmers typify national statistics for undernutrition (40% of rural children under five years old are stunted) and poverty, typically have 3-4 years of education, and many cannot read or write.
 In India, more than 90% of beneficiaries are women; in Ethiopia, men comprise about 75% of beneficiaries.

 Our video-enabled approach is an adaptable, scalable, cost-effective solution to reach large numbers of rural community members.
-Partnering with existing extension providers allows us to tap into trusted networks operating in remote rural communities, enabling rapid scale-up.
+Partnering with existing providers allows us to tap into trusted networks operating in remote areas, enabling rapid scale-up.
 Our focus on capacity building for long-term sustainability, and our role as facilitators rather than implementers are key differentiators.
-We involve national and regional-level directors in decision-making and work closely with staff at national, regional, district and village levels to foster ownership and understanding of roles.
-We have facilitated system-level changes to sustain the approach, including incorporating responsibility for video production and facilitation, and data collection and entry into job descriptions and performance reviews; improving partners’ data analytics systems to track performance and inform decision making; and developing national policies and allocating budgets to manage activities.
-Based on past success, some partners have applied our approach to other topics, including family planning, off-farm income generation, household budgeting and farmer group capacity building, showing its transferability.
+We involve national and regional-level directors in decision-making and work closely with staff at all levels to foster ownership and understanding of roles.
+We have facilitated system-level changes, including incorporating responsibility for implementation into job descriptions and performance reviews; improving partners’ data analytics systems to track performance and inform decision making; and developing national policies and allocating budgets to manage scale-up.
+Based on its success, our partners have applied our approach to other topics, showing its transferability.